GO & RAYLIB ~ Get Setup

 using a text editor like notepad or IDE like VSCode

-- edit main.go and add the following (remove “”)
+- edit main.go and add the following (remove "" if its at the top of the file)

 package main